 - Intestinal parasites such as roundworm, cryptosporidium, giardia – Weight loss can occur if the parasite is competing with the cat for nutrients (in the case of roundworms), or by causing vomiting and diarrhea in cats.

-- Exocrine pancreatic insufficiency – A disease caused by a failure of the pancreas to secrete adequate levels of pancreatic enzymes which result in an inability to properly digest food.
+- Exocrine pancreatic insufficiency – A disease caused by a failure of the pancreas to secrete adequate levels of pancreatic enzymes which result in an inability to digest food.

 - Feline Immunodeficiency Virus – Viral infection, similar to HIV in humans.